 Today I bring you a nice informative thread towards those who have Playstation Network Accounts.
-Far as I know of, a ton of accounts have been getting leaked and compromised lately towards bad security.
-Yes, anonymous individuals steal accounts by either running softwares only a hand full of people own, or by using their Social Engineering skills against poor Sony Officials which only a few people can do.
+Far as I know, a ton of accounts has been getting leaked and compromised lately towards bad security.
+Yes, anonymous individuals steal accounts by either running software only a hand full of people own, or by using their Social Engineering skills against poor Sony Officials which only a few people can do.
 I honestly don't know how people keep getting their accounts stolen when Sony has added better security to accounts lately after the Playstation 4 Console has been released.
 I bring you the best method out there at the moment on how to keep your account the safest as possible.

 Safety & Security

-Lets start off with the basics, then we'll get into the advanced things we will need.
+Let's start off with the basics, then we'll get into the advanced things we will need.
 Go to the Playstation Network Website -- of course of your region.
-For an example, click here if you're in the United States: [Only registered and activated users can see links. ].
+For an example, click here if you're in the United States: US Playstation.

 Identity / Basics

 - This is a MAJOR part of security.
 I would say for you to put your real name, but Social Engineering is a pretty big role on this topic.
 Make sure you add a nickname that only your FAMILY knows of.
 You can get friendly with random people off of PSN/Social Media and call them "friends", but not everyone stays "real" in the world we live in.
 Whenever a Social Engineer calls Sony, they ask them for the name on the account.
 So if your "friend" knows your full name, they can actually get passed that part.
 Even though most SE's don't need your name to actually get an account, it will help increase your security on to your account.
 For an example, let's say your full name is Noe Martinez.
 Make a random Nickname up for yourself.
 I know this interrupts the rule I taught on don't use fake information, but this boosts your security.

 Name Examples: Fresh Kid - Solar System - Lil Wayne - Bob the Builder